chhantyal/chhantyal.github.io/source.md

 Welcome to my website.

-I am **Nar Kumar Chhantyal**, originally from Nepal.
+I am **Nar Kumar Chhantyal**, usually known as Nar or Kumar.
+I am originally from Nepal.
 Few years back, I moved to Berlin, Germany for work (and then to Stuttgart).
 Before that, I studied and worked in India for five years.

 Professionally, I am Software Developer/Data Engineer, thus know a thing or two about computers and internet 🙂 I am interested in web services, big data, distributed systems and good UX.